‘Teen Mom OG’s Farrah Abraham Tells Co-Stars ‘Stop Procreating!’

 Although the wedding may be on hold, Farrah Abraham still publicly ripped apart the wedding invitation.

 “They lie and they need to stop using me to get attention for their wedding and book.
-I want nothing to do with their criminal behavior or lying evil groups of people they associate with.I’m happy both the scam artists can be a happily married criminal couple!” she said.
+I want nothing to do with their criminal behavior or lying evil groups of people they associate with.I’m happy both the scam artists can be a happily married criminal couple!”

 She recently took a shot at Catelynn Lowell and her husband Tyler Baltierra, claiming that Tyler cheated on his wife with a man.